-DGFI-TUM acts as a SIRGAS Combination Centre since August 2008 and provides loosely constrained weekly station positions in SINEX format to be included in the IGS polyhedron solutions and for the computation of mult-year solutions; weekly station positions; and multi-year (cumulative) solutions (positions + velocities) for practical and scientific applications requiring time depending positioning.
+DGFI-TUM is responsible for the combination of the solutions delivered by the analysis centres and provides loosely constrained weekly station positions in SINEX format for the computation of mult-year solutions; weekly station positions; and multi-year (cumulative) solutions (positions + velocities) for practical and scientific applications requiring time depending positioning.
 The weekly positions are especially useful when strong earthquakes cause co-seismic displacements or strong relaxation motions at the SIRGAS stations disabling the use of previous coordinates.
 The multi-year solutions provide the most accurate and up-to-date SIRGAS station positions and velocities.
 They are used for the realization and maintenance of the SIRGAS reference frame between two releases of the ITRF.
 While a new ITRF release is published more or less every five years, the SIRGAS reference frame multi-year solutions are updated every one or two years.

 Dr.-Ing.
 Laura Sanchez